 where $\cbarsq$ is the variance that characterizes the magnitude of the \chieft{} expansion coefficients for the scattering length and effective range.
 One can show~\cite{Furnstahl:2015rha,Wesolowski:2018lzj} that

-For the analysis of the scattering length, we place a (conjugate) inverse-gamma ($\invgamma$) hyperprior on $\cbarsq$, leading to a prior for $\cbarsq$ which also follows an $\invgamma$ distribution but with updated values for the hyperparameters.
-Marginalization of the variance leads to a Student's $t$ distribution~\cite{gosset1908} for the truncation error (see App.~\ref{app:t_dist}).
-We have that the $\invgamma$ hyperprior for $\cbarsq$, with hyperparameters $\IGaprior$ and $\IGbprior$,
+For the analysis of the scattering length, we place a (conjugate) inverse-gamma ($\invgamma$) prior $\cbarsq$, leading to a marginal posterior for $\cbarsq$ which also follows an $\invgamma$ distribution but with updated values for the parameters~\cite{Melendez:2019izc}.
+Marginalization of the variance leads to a Student's $t$ distribution~\cite{gosset1908} for the truncation error (see Appendix~\ref{app:t_dist}).
+Thus, we have that the $\invgamma$ prior for $\cbarsq$, with initial parameters $\IGaprior$ and $\IGbprior$,

 is updated by a set of observed expansion coefficients $\vec{c}$ according to